ericallam/docrails/guides/source/active_support_instrumentation.md

 * What instrumentation can provide.
 * How to add a subscriber to a hook.
+* How to view timings from instrumentation in your browser.
 * The hooks inside the Rails framework for instrumentation.
 * How to build a custom instrumentation implementation.